Strategic Partner Recruitment & Management Fits In The

 Ask existing Strategic Partners for referrals to other potential partners.
 After making contact, continue to nurture them with your monthly nurturing message.

-As your Strategic Partner Program grows, consider creating a useful page on your website for partners.
+As your Strategic Partner Program grows, consider creating a useful page on your insurance agency website for partners.

 You can periodically use email to drive them there to get updates, hear success stories, download valuable information and fill out surveys and forms.